-The issues found in the Binance-Peg IoTeX Network smart contract code do not pose a considerable risk.
+The Measurable Data Token smart contract code issues do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
 The low-risk issues are some arithmetic operation issues, and a floating pragma is set.
 The current pragma Solidity directive is ""^0.6.0"".
 Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.